stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-You just got scammed.
+They want you to buy and trade fast.

 &nbsp;

-By a Finance Guru with no LinkedIn.
+A Finance Guru with a million followers, but no LinkedIn.

 &nbsp;